thunlp/SMP/README.md

 ## Pruner Checkpoints

-The pruner checkpoint used in the experiments is available at `checkpoints`.
+The pruner checkpoint used in the experiments is available at `checkpoints`. `base.bin` is trained on BERT-Base and `large.bin` is trained on BERT-Large.

 ## Cite